BinomialLLC/basis_universal/README.md

 make
 ```

+For Visual Studio 2019, you can now either use the CMakeLists.txt file or the included `basisu.sln` file.

-To compress a sRGB image to .basis:
+To compress a sRGB PNG/BMP/TGA/JPEG image to an ETC1S .basis file:

 `basisu x.png`

+To compress a image to a higher quality UASTC .basis file:

+`basisu -uastc -uastc_level 2 x.png`

+To compress a image to a higher quality UASTC .basis file with RDO post processing, so the .basis file is more compressible:

+`basisu -uastc -uastc_level 2 -uastc_rdo_q .75 x.png`

+-uastc_level X ranges from 0-4 and controls the UASTC encoder's performance vs. quality tradeoff.
+Level 0 is very fast, but low quality, level 2 is the default quality, while level 3 is the highest practical quality.
+Level 4 is impractically slow, but highest quality.

+-uastc_rdo_q X controls the rate distortion stage's quality setting.
+The lower this value, the higher the quality, but the larger the compressed file size.
+Good values to try are between .2-3.0.
+The default is 1.0.
+RDO post-processing is currently pretty slow, but we'll be optimizing it over time.

+UASTC texture video is supported and has been tested.
+In RDO mode with 7zip LZMA, we've seen average bitrates between 1-2 bpp.
+ETC1S mode is recommended for texture video, which gets bitrates around .25-.3 bpp.

 Note that basisu defaults to sRGB colorspace metrics.
 If the input is a normal map, or some other type of non-sRGB (non-photographic) texture content, be sure to use -linear to avoid extra unnecessary artifacts.
+(Note: Currently, UASTC mode always uses linear colorspace metrics. sRGB and angulate metrics are comming soon.)

 To add automatically generated mipmaps to the .basis file, at a higher than default quality level (which ranges from [1,255]):